StefanoChiodino/i-dont-want-to-be-recruited-thank-you-very-much/README.md

 # I don't want to be recruited thank you very much

-This repository aims at catching recruiters communication.
+This repository aims at catching recruiters' communication.
 You can then mark it as spam, delete it, label it, or whatever else you prefer.

+## Features

+- The gmail filter is in the repo, click and go
+- Few basic command line tools to handle the list of domains
+- Filters can be imported multiple times in gmail without duplicates

 # What does it do?